bast/software-development-toolbox/doc/pre-study.rst

 be treated during the lectures as well but it will help to already have a basic idea.

+We ask you to prepare a short description (less than one page) of your project and of the development, testing, documentation, and collaboration environment and workflow (if any).
+It is a useful exercise to bring this to paper.
+This will also be useful as documentation for other people who wish to join your project.

 Here is some recommended material for the pre-study week:

 - http://software-carpentry.org/v5/novice/shell/index.html